utshomax/postman-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 1. To view more details, including any log statements used in your collection, select <img alt="Console icon" src="https://assets.postman.com/postman-docs/icon-console-v9.jpg#icon" width="16px"> __Console__ from the footer.

 1. To return to the summary of the run, select __View Results__.

+> Your [Postman plan](https://www.postman.com/pricing/) provides you with a limited number of manual collection runs you can use each month.
+You will get a notification in the Collection Runner when you are approaching your usage limit.
+Learn more about [resource usage](/docs/administration/resource-usage/) in Postman.

 ### Viewing test results